paragkapoorcs/pk1/automation/readme.md

 # **Tools**

-Integrate Tool Github, Terraform, Google Cloud SDK, Shell, Composer.
+Integrate Tool Github, Terraform, Google Cloud SDK, Shell, and Composer.

 # **Folder In sequential use**